impliedchaos/ip-alloc/README.md

 ![Build](https://github.com/impliedchaos/ip-alloc/actions/workflows/build.yml/badge.svg)

 You can view the generated data at [this link](https://impliedchaos.github.io/ip-alloc/).
+It is generated daily.

 I needed a count of IP addresses allocated by country.
 Wikipedia has [this page](https://en.wikipedia.org/wiki/List_of_countries_by_IPv4_address_allocation), but it's out of date.